mdditt2000/openshift-4-7/standalone/README.md

-# OpenShift 4.7 and Container Ingress Controller Quick User-Guide for Standalone BIG-IP
+# OpenShift 4.7 and F5 Container Ingress Services (CIS) User-Guide for Standalone BIG-IP

-This user guide is create to document OpenShift 4.7 integration of CIS and BIG-IP.
+This user guide is create to document OpenShift 4.7 integration of CIS and standalone BIG-IP.
 This user guide provides configuration for a standalone BIG-IP configuration using OpenShift SDN

 ## Environment parameters